entropyxyz/entropy-docs/docs/basics/quickstart.md

     ?
 Would you like to import a key? n
     ```

 1. Enter the name of your new account.
-1. Type `y` and press `ENTER` when asked _Would you like to password protect this key?_:

-    ```output
-    ?
-Would you like to password protect this key? y
-    ```

-    This password is used to encrypt your account locally.
-If you forget this password, you won't be able to access this account.

-1. Once you've entered your password, the CLI will output some information about your new account:
+The CLI will output some information about your new account:

     ```output
     New account: